 - ▶ Population approx. 1.35 people per square mile in the Arctic - ▶ Population approx. 74,000 people per square mile in Manhattan Using the Manhattan comparison really puts the Arctic into perspective: it's literally the wildest place on Earth to still have some form of permanent human settlement.
 What it has in abundance there, however, is non-human life.
-Plankton-rich seas, great colonies of sea birds, bears-polar bears in some parts and brown bears in others.
-Seven different species of pinnipeds including the great walrus; musk oxen; reindeer in some areas; and whales of many different kinds.
+Plankton-rich seas, great colonies of seabirds, bears-polar bears in some parts and brown bears in others-seven different species of pinnipeds including the great walrus; musk oxen; reindeer in some areas; and whales of many different kinds.
 There are indigenous people who merit our interest and deserve our admiration, as they conduct their lives in what is, for about half the year, the harshest of possible environments.
+There are the great mountain ranges and icebergs, some the size of 12 government buildings.
 And of course, there is the ice-the sea ice which provides hunting grounds for polar bears and pupping grounds for seals.
-And the great mountain ranges and icebergs, some the size of twelve government buildings.
 The Arctic is an AWESOME part of our planet, which ideally, every human being should, at some point in their lives, experience.
 There are a multitude of different itineraries on the following pages, ranging from 11 days to 22 days, that provide opportunities to do so.
 Each is very different in character and focus; all are compelling.
-As with any expedition, everyone has a role.
-Our captains, expedition leaders, naturalists, historians and photographers are obligated (and they do so happily) to know their respective stuff.
-Together they navigate this wilderness in search of opportunities; and they do everything in their power to provide you with the most meaningful and memorable experiences possible.
-Your role is to see, do, learn-and upon return, to perform the most vital responsibility an explorer has-to share your experience with others.
-But first you have to perform the tough job of choosing which itinerary to head out on.
-It's not an easy task, but I hope as you flip the pages, you'll find everything you need.
-In addition, our Expedition Specialists are standing by to field your questions, and get you accurate, useful answers.
+I am especially excited about our new Fabled Lands of the North itinerary (page 22) beginning in 2020.
+This wideranging voyage takes us back to some thrilling parts of the high Arctic we've not explored for quite some time-in particular, in and around southern Baffin Island.
+Here, we'll push the exploration boundaries, seeking out uncharted excitement such as hauled out walrus or hiking the tundra in search of arctic fox and other wildlife.
+Choosing one of these itineraries is not an easy task, but I hope as you flip the pages, you'll find everything you need.
+In addition, our Expedition Specialists are standing by to field your questions and get you accurate, useful answers.
 Enjoy the quest!
 All the best, Sven-Olof Lindblad